 Differences among extractants The number of extractants in use throughout the southern region continues to be a research topic.
 Since 1984, the number of extractants has decreased.
 However, one state added another extractant to address calcareous soils.
 The Mehlich-1 extractant is used in six states.
 This extractant is appropriate for acidic soils with pH<6.5 and exchange capacities <10 cmol/100 g, suitable for the sandy Coastal Plain soils where the method is used.
 However, in cropping conditions where irrigation water is pumped from limestone aquifers, soil pH continues to increase, reducing the effectiveness of this extractant.
-On finer textured soils, other extractants are in use: Mehlich 3 (4 labs); Lancaster (2 labs); and the Morgan, Bray-Kurtz, Bray P2, and Olsen (1 lab each).
-For K, Ca, and Mg, two laboratories use the ammonium acetate method.
+On finer textured soils, other extractants are in use: Mehlich 3 (4 labs);

+Lancaster (2 labs); and the Morgan, Bray-Kurtz, Bray P2, and Olsen (1 lab each).
+For K, Ca, and Mg, one laboratory uses the ammonium acetate method.

 The selection of the Mehlich 3 method is enhanced by its simultaneous extraction of a suite of nutrients for use with ICP instrumentation.
 This extractant continues to receive significant attention from other states trying to take advantage of these properties.
 This extractant has been found to be suitable over a wide range of soil conditions, greatly increasing its versatility.
+However, it is not very user or instrument friendly.